Policy

 VAT Cashback Programs in Practice: The Case of Devolve-ICMS in Rio Grande do Sul, Brazil

-This note describes the Devolve-ICMS program, an innovative VAT cashback initiative aimed at refunding taxes to low-income households in the state of Rio Grande do Sul, Brazil.
-Using administrative records, the authors document several stylized facts about the workings of the program.
-First, even the poorest households sometimes consume in formal stores.
-Second, as a share of reported income, lower income families consume relatively more on average.
-Third, 60 percent of households only receive a flat cash transfer, unrelated to their formal consumption–this highlights the trade-offs in generosity vs. incentivizing formal consumption.
-Finally, formal consumption is substantially higher for female headed households and for participants in a concurrent lottery program that also incentivizes formal consumption.
+This note describes the Devolve-ICMS program, an innovative VAT cashback initiative aimed at refunding taxes to low-income households in Rio Grande do Sul, Brazil.
+Using administrative records, it documents key stylized facts: even the poorest households consume in formal stores, lower-income families consume more as a share of income, and formal consumption is higher for female-headed households.

 Income Taxation of the Top Earners in Honduras: Linking Personal and Corporate Taxes